-Jump forward to the opening of Cask and Larder at the airport.
+Jump forward to the opening of Cask & Larder at the airport.
 It took over a space previously inhabited by a really bad Mexican restaurant and did a total renovation of the main area of the terminal.
 The Cask & Larder area now consists of a grab and go section, table seating for meals and a bar area that looks over the tarmac.
-It’s truly an amazing design that takes full advantage of the natural light available to transform the area into what feels like an outdoor space,
+It’s truly an amazing design that takes full advantage of the natural light available to transform the area into what feels like an outdoor space.

 Enough about the history…what about the food?!?!
 The menu is based on comfort foods with southern and barbecue influence.
 Some of the menu items from the previous Cask & Larder location as well as items from The Ravenous Pig have made it over to the airport.

 To start off our meal, we ordered some drinks.
 From prior experience, I know they make a great Gin & Tonic (at The Ravenous Pig they serve it On Tap) so I went with that and a water.
 Sharon ordered a Coppertail Wheat Stroke from the draught beer list.
 We then picked out our meals.
 Wanting to get a good idea of the different choices available, Sharon went the barbecue platter.
-That came with pulled pork, sliced brisket and chicken apple sausage with a side of cole slaw and corn bread.
+That came with pulled pork, sliced brisket and chicken apple sausage with a side of coleslaw and corn bread.
 I was feeling hungry so I went with the burnt ends meatloaf.

-Once you get over the fact you are eating with plastic utensils, the food was really good.
+Once you get over the fact you’re eating with plastic utensils, the food was really good.
 The meatloaf was crazy flavorful (but I’m not going to that town of flavor, thank you very much).
 Sharon let me try some of her BBQ but only a taste as we only finished half of our meals so we could bring home the extra for leftovers.
 There are some perks of eating at your home airport, after all.

 Since we saved room, we decided to try the deserts.
 Oh, the things we do for the readers of this website.